lesliechung88/edgexfoundry-install/README.md

 ### Step 3: Modify docker-compose files

-In directory of compose-files and compose-files/bak ,include two yml files:
+In directory of compose-files and compose-files/bak ,each directory include two yml same files:
 docker-compose-redis.yml and docker-compose-mongo.yml

 change images to yours in file

+### Step 4: put using images into images directory

+In directory of images holds using images which is defined in directory of compose-files and compose-files/bak composefile

+change images to yours in file
-### Step 4: Perform the installation
+### Step 5: Perform the installation

 cd ./bin
 ./install-edgex.sh